This page is all about kit or resources we use and really really like.

-Links to most of the items below are from the amazon affiliate program- if you buy using my links we get a small cut (thankyou!)- but do feel free to look around and buy elsewhere if it makes sense to you.
-You getting the right book or kit for your setting means the children benefit, and that’s way more important than anything else.
+Links to most of the items below are from the amazon affiliate program- if you buy using these links we get a small cut (thankyou!)- but do feel free to look around and buy elsewhere if it makes sense to you.
+You getting the right kit for your setting means the children benefit, and that’s way more important than anything else.

-If you’re reading this and you think there’s something missing, please let us know by emailing firstname.lastname@example.org.
+If you’re reading this and you think there’s something missing, you’d be welcome to let us know by emailing firstname.lastname@example.org.

 Obviously all kit is purchased, risk assessed and used by you.
 BroadTree accept no responsibility for any adverse consequences of you choosing to use anything listed below in your setting.

 Small hands need big handles, and this is the best we’ve found so far by a long way.
 These are decent steels that give good sparks, in our experience comparable to the much more expensive branded steels.
 Again they’re cheaper on eBay- a seller called drazziw has offered us bulk discounts in the past for 10 at a time; search “Cardinal Fire Steel” if you’re in a hurry for a reasonable UK reseller, or “Premium Survival Fire Steel” for the cheaper slow posted from China variety.
 Avoid small cheap fire steels at all costs.
 The strikers bend and they aren’t beginner friendly at all.

 Once your fire’s going being able to get air going to it is a really helpful cheat.
 We use fire wafters from ebay (search BBQ handheld fan plastic)